0xPARC/0xparc-intro-book/src/sumcheck.typ

 for some variables $Z_i$ and constant $H in FF_q$, all over $FF_q$, and assume further that $q$ is not too small.

-Imagine a prover Penny has a value assigned to each $Z_i$, and is asserting to the verifier Victor they $Z_i$'s sum to $H$.
+Imagine a prover Peggy has a value assigned to each $Z_i$, and is asserting to the verifier Victor they $Z_i$'s sum to $H$.
-Victor wants to know that Penny computed the sum $H$ correctly, but Victor doesn't want to actually read all the values of $Z_i$.
+Victor wants to know that Peggy computed the sum $H$ correctly, but Victor doesn't want to actually read all the values of $Z_i$.

 Well, at face value, this is an obviously impossible task.
-Even if Victor knew all but one of Penny's $Z_i$'s, that wouldn't be good enough.
+Even if Victor knew all but one of Peggy's $Z_i$'s, that wouldn't be good enough.
 Nevertheless, the goal of Sum-Check is to show that, with only a little bit of extra structure, this is actually possible.